 Hello and nice to meet you!
 I'm Dr. Greta Mikneviciute, a psychologist, counsellor, writer and intersectional advocate.

-I was born in Lithuania in 1994, but after the divorce of my parents I followed my mom to Italy, which is where I grew up and received my compulsory education.
-I then moved to Geneva, Switzerland, where I dedicated a decade studying and researching psychology.
+My path has been one of constant migration.
+I was born in Lithuania, but I grew up in Italy and later studied psychology in Switzerland.
 After completing my PhD in Switzerland, and a year of post-doctorate in Germany, I finally landed in Belgium, where I decided to open my private practice.
+I fell in love with the city of Ghent and I’m building my future here.

-My own life story—which involved moving across multiple countries during crucial life transitions—profoundly shaped my understanding of cultural identity and belonging.
-For a long time, driven by a desire to belong, I tried to morph myself into other people's expectations of me.
-This left me feeling lost, anxious, and disconnected from myself.
 I now understand that true belonging doesn't come from neglecting or hiding parts of ourselves, but from embracing and honoring all our intersecting identities.
 When we dare to be fully seen, we create space for genuine connection and a sense of shared human experience—and that, to me, is the ultimate source of belonging, healing, strength, and inspiration.

 I created INTERSECT Psych Services to offer a space where people's life experiences can be truly seen in their full context.
 I'm passionate about exploring how our personal struggles intersect with the broader systems in which we live(d) and develop(ed), such as romantic relationships, family, community, culture, or society.
 This perspective not only brings a sense of depth, clarity, and continuity regarding one's life path, but it also empowers people to fully own their personal life stories, doing justice to the many layers that shape their lived experiences.

-BSc in Psychology, University of Geneva, Switzerland
+• BSc in Psychology, University of Geneva, Switzerland

-MSc in Clinical Integrative & Affective Psychology, University of Geneva, Switzerland
+• MSc in Clinical Integrative & Affective Psychology, University of Geneva, Switzerland

-PhD in Psychology, University of Geneva, Switzerland (find my thesis here)
+• PhD in Psychology, University of Geneva, Switzerland (find my thesis here)

-Acceptance & Commitment Therapy Certification
+• Acceptance & Commitment Therapy Certification

-Existential Well-being Counseling: a Person-centered Experiential Approach
+• Existential Well-being Counseling: a Person-centered Experiential Approach

-Somatic Experiencing Therapy
+• Somatic Experiencing Therapy

 That's why I chose radical humanism as my compass.
 It's a philosophy that believes in every person's inherent right to freedom, dignity, and opportunity to flourish to their full potential.
 I believe that the individual work we do together in our sessions should ultimately serve authentic human connection and collective wellbeing to be truly effective, lasting, and meaningful.
 The work I do both inside and outside my private practice aims to advocate for those who cannot advocate for themselves by resisting, critiquing, and offering nurturing alternatives to oppressive environments.